 d.
 Least Privilege

 Trusted Recovery is necessary for high-security systems and allows a system to terminate its processes in a secure manner.
 If a system crashes, it must restart in a secure mode in which no further compromise of system policy can occur.
 The principle of open design states that the security of a mechanism should not depend on the secrecy of its design or implementation.
-In object-oriented programming, the open–closed principle states “software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification”; that is, such an entity can allow its behavior to be extended without modifying its source code.
+In object-oriented programming, the open-closed principle states that “software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification”; that is, such an entity can allow its behavior to be extended without modifying its source code.
 The least privilege is the concept and practice of restricting access rights for users, accounts, and computing processes to only those resources absolutely required to perform routine, legitimate activities.

-CISSP Practice Exam Questions and Answers #2
+CISSP Sample Questions and Answers #2

 The Heartbleed virus recently compromised OpenSSL because versions of OpenSSL were vulnerable to memory content read attempts, which ultimately led to the exposure of protected information including services provider private keys.
 Many practitioners believe that open design is better than closed design.
 What one consideration is usually necessary to allow an open design to provide greater security?